 NFC vs AFC: who has won more Super Bowls?

 Prior to the 1970 merger between the American Football League and the National Football League, there had been four annual games pitting the Champion of each league against each other to determine an overall top team.
-Officially known as the AFL-NFL World Championship Game, the fixture had been informally known as the “Super Bowl” amongst fans, and even referred to as such in on-air commentary.
+Officially known as the AFL-NFL World Championship Game, the fixture had been informally known as the “Super Bowl” amongst fans, and even referred to as such in an on-air commentary.

 From the merger onward, the game has been officially dubbed the “Super Bowl” and still sees the American Conference champion face the National Conference champion for gridiron supremacy.
-As we near the fifty-sixth edition of this contest, the original question that it was meant to answer is still open to interpretation.
+As we near the fifty-seventh edition of this contest, the original question that it was meant to answer is still open to interpretation.
 Namely, is the AFC or the NFC the “superior” league?

 Who has won more Super Bowls: NFC or AFC?

 The NFC leads the AFC in the Vince Lombardi Trophy count but only by two games, with 29 wins to 27.